lostvikx/personal-website/README.md

-# personal-website
+# Personal Website
-I made this website to express my thoughts 🔮
+I made this website to express my thoughts to entire world.